adiwg/mdEditor-doc/tutorial/welcome-to-tutorial.md

-# Tutorial: Welcome to the mdEditor Tutorial
+# Tutorial -- Welcome to the mdEditor Tutorial

 ---